-Configure Local Management X Introduction Information about MySQL configuration Test DB Connection Management and OS In order to manage the settings of the MySQL Server it is necessary to know where its configuration file resides.
-The configuration file may consist of several sections, each of them belonging to a different tool or server instance.
-Hence it is also necessary to know which section belongs to the server we are managing.
-Windows Management Please specify this information below.
+Configure Local Management X Introduction Information about MySQ PL configuration Test DB Connection - Management and OS In order to manage the settings of the MySQL Server it is necessary to know where its configuration file resides.
+SSH Configuration t of several sections, each of them belonging to a different tool or server instance. w which section belongs to the server we are managing.
+Windows Management Please specify this information be low.
 Test Settings Review Settings MySQL Server Version: al-advanced-log MySQL Config File Path to Configuration File: C:\ProgramData\MySQL\MySQL Server 5.6\my.ini Specify Commands Check Path The config file path is valid.
 Section of the Server Instance: mysqld Check Name Click to test if your section is correct.
-Back Next Cancel
+90111 Back Next Cancel